slphyx/MAEMOD/README.md

 ```

 using maemod with array.
-This version the state variable has to be named 'A' and the array parameter has to be 'k'.
+the state variable has to be named 'A' and the array parameter has to be 'k' in this version.

 ```{r example}
 # Example from Berkeley Madonna